Will Prince Harry attend King Charles' coronation?

 Charles and Camilla will be crowned on 6 May

-Although Meghan and Harry's attendance is yet to be confirmed, we can expect to see the likes of the Prince and Princess of Wales in addition to the prime minister, representatives from the Houses of Parliament, heads of state and key European royals.
+Alongside Harry's at his father's coronation, we can expect to see the likes of the Prince and Princess of Wales in addition to the prime minister, representatives from the Houses of Parliament, heads of state and key European royals.

 Make sure you never miss a ROYAL story!
 Sign up to The Royal Explainer newsletter to receive your weekly dose of royal features and other exclusive content straight to your inbox.